Maria Carter Syphax: Early life

 Maria Carter was born in 1803, the daughter of George Washington Parke Custis, grandson of Daniel Parke Custis, and a great-granddaughter of Martha Washington.
 Her mother was an enslaved maid at Mount Vernon named Airy or Arianna Carter.
 In an interview published decades later, Carter said that Custis had told her "face to face" that he was her father.

 Until 1826 Carter worked in Arlington House, the mansion Custis built in Arlington, Virginia.
 There she met Charles Syphax, an enslaved man who oversaw Arlington House's dining room.
 Carter and Syphax were married in the parlor of Arlington House in 1826, a privilege not allowed to other slaves Custis owned.
 That same year Custis manumitted Maria Syphax and her two children and gave her 17 acres of the Arlington estate.
 Custis freed Charles Syphax by his will in 1857, after his death.

 After Custis's death, his daughter Mary Anna Randolph Custis and son-in-law Robert E. Lee owned the Arlington plantation.
 During the American Civil War, the government seized Lee's property and the Syphax land along with it, as there was no written record of Custis's land transfer.
-The Freedman's Bureau created a Freedman's Village on part of the Syphax property, where newly freed slaves took refuge.
+The Freedman's Bureau created Freedman's Village on part of the Syphax property, where newly freed slaves took refuge.

 Syphax's son William Syphax had become an employee of the US Department of the Interior and a significant part of Washington, D.C., civil life.
 He drew on his connections to assist his mother.
 In 1866, a "Bill for the Relief of Maria Syphax" was passed by the US Senate and signed into law restoring the Arlington land to the Syphax family.